 What I hold healed, original now, and pure…

-Towards the end of the poem the tone changes dramatically.
+Towards the end of the poem, the tone changes dramatically.
 There is no longer the desperation present in the first stanzas.
-Now the speaker has calmed down and seems to be taping into some internal peace.
+Now the speaker has calmed down and seems to be tapping into some internal peace.

 He is describing what it is like when his muse comes to him and brings him the ability to write successfully.
 The speaker is able to tap into the force he needs and hold onto original and pure writing.